Target offers another $200 bonus to front-line employees because of pandemic

-As the holiday season quickly approaches, Target will offer its employees another $200 bonus for manning its stores and distribution centers during the coronavirus pandemic.
+As the holiday season quickly approaches, Target will offer its employees another $200 bonus for manning its stores and distribution and customer service centers during the coronavirus pandemic.

 The bonus is the fourth additional incentive the Minneapolis retailer has offered its workers this year as front-line workers who cannot work at home during the pandemic.
-Eligible workers include hourly store, distribution center and contact center employees, as well as seasonal employees.
+Eligible workers include hourly workers as well as seasonal employees.

 In all, the new bonuses will cost the company more than $70 million.